 DID YOU KNOW THAT…

-E. coli bacteria is named after, Theodor Escherich, a German pediatrician, who discovered it in 1885.
-He originally named it” Bacterium coli commune,” then, it was reclassified and named after its discoverer in 1895.
+E. coli bacteria is named after Theodor Escherich, a German pediatrician who discovered it in 1885.
+He originally named it” Bacterium coli commune,” then it was reclassified and named after its discoverer in 1895.

 E. coli can be your friend too.
-This bacterium can be used to make beneficial substances, in the laboratory, like human growth factor, human insulin, taxol (a cancer treatment) and epidermal growth factor, used to treat burns and wounds.
+This bacterium can be used to make beneficial substances, in the laboratory, like human growth factor, human insulin, taxol (a cancer treatment), and epidermal growth factor, used to treat burns and wounds.

 Know the Remedy of E. Coli Sickness at Home

-- Drink plenty of clear fluid or liquids that includes purified water, hot soup and broth, juice and avoid drinking apple and pear juices, coffee and alcoholic drinks.
+- Drink plenty of clear fluid or liquids that includes purified water, hot soup and broth, juice, and avoid drinking apple and pear juices, coffee, and alcoholic drinks.

-- Have a comforting and satisfied bed rest.
+- Have a comforting and satisfying bed rest.
 Refrain from physical activities and stay in bed as much as possible to get enough sleep.
 Remember that the key to a fast recovery from sickness or illness is Rest.

 Tips on Keeping Your Home Free from E. coli

-SEPARATE – It will be a risk to use same cutting boards, utensils, plates and any other tools when you prepare fresh raw foods because cross-contamination may occur.
+SEPARATE – It will be a risk to use the same cutting boards, utensils, plates, and any other tools when you prepare fresh raw foods because cross-contamination may occur.
 Make sure to store raw meat on the bottom shelf of your fridge so it does not drip juices or other liquids on other foods.
 See to it that cutting, preparing meats, seafood and other procedure in preparing food is done separately.

-COOK – Make sure to cook all meats, poultry and eggs properly.
+COOK – Make sure to cook all meats, poultry, and eggs properly.
 You can use a probe thermometer to make sure that the food is cooked to a safe temperature.